-We take a lot of pride in the water we deliver to the community.
-It is the same water that we enjoy and the water that our families drink.
-As your locally owned and operated water purveyor we encourage you to contact us regarding any aspect of your water service, your water quality or any other questions you may have.
+The 150 employees of TMWA take a lot of pride in the water we deliver to your tap.
+We are your community owned water purveyor and we encourage you to contact us regarding any aspect of your water service, your water quality or any other questions you may have.

 We are always happy to answer your inquiries and explain all the information available on water quality.
-Please call our Water Quality Department at 834-8118, or visit us at www.tmwa.com for a complete list of TMWA departments.
+If you have specific water quality questions, please call our Water Quality Department at 834-8118.
+Visit us at www.tmwa.com for a complete list of TMWA departments.
 Overseeing and maintaining our water quality for the safety of the public is our number one priority every day.